stevengreens10/Celerity3D/README.md

 # Celerity3D

-This is a personal project for me to what it takes to build an engine using OpenGL and Win32 programming.
+This is a personal project for me to learn what it takes to build an engine using OpenGL and Win32 programming.

 ![](assets/images/example.gif)
 ![](assets/images/lights.gif)